YR72dpi/Quick_Folders/README.md

     set  defaultPath="C:\xampp\htdocs"

-It the folder where the piece of software will set your next projects.
+It's the folder where the piece of software will set your next projects.

 By default it's *C:\xampp\htdocs* due to i work with XAMPP.